Jim George (author)

 Jim George was an American author.
 He has co-authored several works with his wife Elizabeth George.
-He is a two-time finalist for the Gold Medallion Book Award.

 Early life

-George was born in Columbus, Kansas on May 14, 1943, to Preston George and Lois Onesti.

 George graduated from The University of Oklahoma in 1966 with a Bachelor of Pharmacy.
 He earned his Master of Divinity from Talbot School of Theology in the late 1970s.
 He received his Master of Theology from Talbot School of Theology in the early 1980s.

-In 1966, Jim joined the United States Army Reserve as a Combat Medic private.
-He retired from the US Army Reserves as a major in medical service corps in 1999.

-George also worked as a pharmacist in Westwood, Los Angeles at Wadsworth Veterans Affairs Hospital.

 Publications

 George released his first book, A Man After God's Own Heart, in 2002.
-For several of Jim's publications, he later wrote study guides and devotionals.
+For several of his publications, he later wrote study guides and devotionals.